ostdotcom/website-docupony/website/versioned_docs/version-0.9.1/0_01_START_TOKENIZE.md

 original_id: tokenize
 ---

 We want to enable you to easily and safely create your own Branded Tokens on highly scalable OpenST Side Blockchains.
 These side blockchains are one of our key innovations.
-We use the OpenST technology protocol to allow our partners to create Branded Tokens on a network of sidechains by staking OST⍺ on the public Ropsten Ethereum blockchain. [<u>Learn more about the OpenST protocol</u>](https://github.com/OpenSTFoundation/openst-platform/blob/master/CHANGELOG.md).
+We use the OpenST technology protocol to allow our partners to create, or "mint", Branded Tokens on sidechains, by staking OST⍺ on the public Ropsten Ethereum blockchain. [<u>Learn more about the OpenST protocol</u>](https://github.com/OpenSTFoundation/openst-platform/blob/master/CHANGELOG.md).

 OST KIT⍺ provides you tools to design, plan, mint, and manage a branded token economy backed by OST⍺.